Private Test For Heart Disease

 Because your health matters.

-Our private test for heart disease measures blood pressure, glucose/Hba1c and cholesterol readings to indicate your risk of cardiovascular diseases such as heart attack and stroke.
+Our private heart disease test measures key markers - blood pressure, cholesterol, triglycerides and HbA1c - to give you a clear picture of your cardiovascular health and your risk of conditions such as heart attack or stroke.

 Explore our packages and book online today.